Benue State: Settlement pattern and urbanization

 Makurdi doubles as the capital of the state and the headquarters of Makurdi LGA, while Gboko, Otukpo and Oju double as the local government and ethnic headquarters (i.e. for Tiv, Idoma, and Igede).
 All the roads in the state radiate from these three centres.
 As an administrative unit, Benue State was first created on 3 February 1976.
 It was one of the seven states created by the military administration headed by General Murtala Mohammed, which increased the number of states in the country from 13 to 19.
 In 1991, its boundaries were re-adjusted with the creation of Kogi State.
 The new Benue State of today has twenty-three (23) local government areas, which are administered by local government councils.

 Geography

 Benue State lies within the lower river Benue trough in the middle belt region of Nigeria.
 Its geographic coordinates are longitude 7° 47' and 10° 0' East.
-Latitude 6° 25' and 8° 8' North; and shares boundaries with five other states namely: Nasarawa State to the north, Taraba State to the east, Cross-River State to the south, Enugu State to the south-west and Kogi State to the west.
-The state also shares a common boundary with the Nord-Ouest Province, claimed by both Ambazonia and the Republic of Cameroon on the south-east.
+Latitude 6° 25' and 8° 8' North; and shares boundaries with five other states namely: Nasarawa State to the north for 231 km (partly across the Benue River), Taraba State to the east for 235 km, Cross-River State to the south for 96 km, Enugu State to the south-west for 84 km, and Kogi State to the west for 153 km.
+The state also shares a common boundary for 22 km with the Nord-Ouest Province, claimed by both Ambazonia and the Republic of Cameroon on the south-east.
 Benue occupies a landmass of 34,059 square kilometres.

+Climate

+Benue state has a Tropical wet and dry or savanna climate.
+The city's yearly temperature is 29.38 °C (84.88 °F) and it is −0.08% lower than Nigeria's averages.
+The state receives about 135.2 millimeters (5.32 inches) of precipitation and has 160.01 rainy days (43.84% of the time) annually.